weweb-assets/pricing-calculator/README.md

-# WW-BASE
+# Pricing Calculator Example

-This is a section for Weweb.
-It's a very basic one with a background and a container
+It's a Vue.js component.
+Its props are exposed to weweb through `ww-config.json` file.

 ## Installation